melty-glass/mangaplus-ripper/README.md

 ## Usage:

 1. Visit the website linked above and open a chapter you want to save
-2. Paste this in the console and enter
+2. Open Inspect Element (F12 or Ctrl+Shift+I), paste this in the console and enter
 3. ???
 4. Profit